justinZ45/codepath-flashcards/readme.md

 ## Lab 3

 ### App Description
 In this add-on to the Flashcards project, the user can now create and browse through multiple flashcards that are saved to disk, and are present when the application is re-opened.
+Flashcards can also now be deleted, edited, and have multiple choice questions added to them, which are all saved upon re-opening.

 ### App Walk-though